 Wash Often

 When you come inside after partaking in outdoor activities, it is important that you change and wash your clothes.
 Also, since pollen can collect on you, you should also wash your bedding in hot water at least once a week.
 However, don’t let your laundry dry outside!
 Even if you like that fresh smell, using a clothes dryer will help limit your exposure.
-You may consider bringing it to 2ULaundry services to make sure that your clothes are fresh and clean.
 Also, you should shower and wash your hair after exercising or working outdoors.
 Otherwise, you may spread pollen around your house.

 Keep Your Lawn Short